2021 Brazilian military crisis: Events

 On March 29, Bolsonaro dismissed Azevedo e Silva as defense minister, replacing him with General Walter Braga Netto, chief minister of the Civil House.
 In a statement, Azevedo e Silva said he had preserved "the Armed Forces as state institutions" and that he was leaving office with the "certainty of mission accomplished."
 On the same day of the resignation, Azevedo e Silva assured officials, including Fux and ministers of the STF, that there would be no risk of an institutional rupture because the Armed Forces were "committed to the democratic rule of law."

 Relations between the president and the Minister of Defense had deteriorated in recent months, but the newspaper O Estado de S. Paulo reported that the "last straw" for the replacement was an interview given by General Paulo Sérgio in which he compared the Army's effective actions in the pandemic with the president's actions.
 To interlocutors, Azevedo e Silva stated that he was "uncomfortable in the government" and that there was pressure for the Armed Forces to get involved in politics, which he did not accept doing, culminating in his removal.

-Azevedo e Silva's resignation surprised the commanders of the Armed Forces, headed by Edson Pujol (Army), Ilques Barbosa (Navy) and Amtonio Bermudez (Air Force).
-On March 30, Braga Netto met with the three commanders to dismiss them, who were already determined to leave their posts in solidarity with Azevedo e Silva, whom they considered "competent and levelheaded."
+Azevedo e Silva's resignation surprised the commanders of the Armed Forces, Edson Pujol (Army), Ilques Barbosa (Navy) and Amtonio Bermudez (Air Force).
+On March 30, Braga Netto met with the three commanders to dismiss them.
+They were already determined to leave their posts in solidarity with Azevedo e Silva, whom they considered "competent and levelheaded."
 With the Defense Minister's resignation, the commanders decided that they "would not take any step that could violate the Constitution or characterize interference in measures taken by state governments during the COVID-19 pandemic," as well as "made it clear that they would never agree with interference in the Legislative and Judiciary branches."

 On March 30, the Ministry of Defense reported that the three commanders of the Armed Forces had left their positions.
 On the same day, Bolsonaro made a ministerial reform in the wake of the resignation of Ernesto Araújo, Minister of Foreign Affairs.
 The collective resignation marked the first time since redemocratization, in 1985, that the three commanders of the Armed Forces resigned without a change of government.
 It was also the biggest military crisis since 1977, when President Ernesto Geisel dismissed Sylvio Frota as Minister of Defense.

-On March 31, Bolsonaro nominated the new commanders, chosen according to seniority criteria, as a way to avoid escalating the military crisis.
+On March 31, Bolsonaro nominated the new commanders, chosen according to seniority, as a way to avoid escalating the military crisis.
 Paulo Sérgio, criticized by Bolsonaro and close to Pujol, was appointed to the Army, while Carlos de Almeida Baptista was appointed to the Air Force and Almir Garnier Santos to the Navy.
 General Paulo Sergio, as the pivot of Azevedo e Silva's resignation, was not Bolsonaro's preference for the command of the Army, but had as one of his guarantors former commander Villas Bôas, and his appeasing profile also weighed favorably.